 Thanks to our strong cooperation with MasterCard and Visa, PaymentGenes helps with establishing card scheme membership or finding your BIN sponsorship to enable issuing of your payment card with the shortest time to market possible.

 Getting it right - the first time

 We understand the application process for an EU fintech license.
 We also understand that the initial delivery of your application will have a huge impact on its speed and chances of success.
 For that reason, it is essential that fintechs get their applications right the first time.

 Don’t leave anything to chance.
-Find out how PaymentGenes can support your license application today or schedule a one-to-one down below!
+Find out how PaymentGenes can support your license application today!

 SaaS providers that can successfully integrate billing and payments into their software have a unique opportunity to add value to their customers while generating recurring revenue for themselves.
 Yet, most SaaS providers don't - signifying the lack of available knowledge on how the right payments functionality could prove mission-critical.